wmira/react-sidenav/README.md

 2. npm install -g live-server # optional, you can use your own
 3. live-server # this loads index.html to view development result
 4. npm run watch #rebuilds react-sidenav
+5. npm run dist #runs the tests and all minification

 ## Contributing